flojoy-ai/docs/docs/instruments-wiki/Multimeters/Keithley-195/Keithley-195.md

 <Tabs>
 <TabItem value="Instrumentkit" label="Instrumentkit">

-To connect to a Keithley 195 Multimeter using Instrumentkit, you can use the following Python script:
+To connect to a Keithley 195 Multimeter using Instrumentkit, you can use the following code:

 ```python
 import instrumentkit as ik